IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

 10. __Comment style__: in general we prefer `--` over `{- .. -}`.
 We sometimes
     make exceptions for big non-Haddock comments.

+    TODO NSF: Is there a reason for this one?
+I recently read https://kowainik.github.io/posts/haddock-tips and thought their motivation
+    for `{-` sounded reasonable.

 11. __Haddock formatting__: we use [Haddock formatting](haddock-formatting) in
     docstrings.
 We also do this in comments for consistency.